Top

 • Highest point: 4230m

-• Best season: Apr to Nov
+• Best season: Apr -Nov

 • Accommodation: Camping and teahouses